mmistakes/mm-github-pages-starter/_pages/resume.md

 Maintained  a Windows server 2012/2016 Active Directory, creating and editing group policies, implemented backups using Veeam, monitored systems using logging applications, created powershell scripts to automate user creation and apply patching, troubleshooting desktop support related issues via ticket requests, and deployed user workstations and software.

-**Prouction Technician Lead, Tilray**
+**Production Technician Lead, Tilray**
 *January 2017 - August 2018*

 Led teams to complete daily scheduled tasks in a production/manufacturing facility.
-Followed Good documentation practices to effectly record data and metrics from tasks.
+Followed Good documentation practices to effectively record data and metrics from tasks.
 Used proper and safe techniques to carry out responsibilities.

 ## Technical Skills